-Innovation and Entrepreneurship project (IDE1) - 10 ECTS Exam prerequisites Assessment A cross-sectoral semester project that aims to develop and document an across disciplinary innovation and entrepreneurship project based on primary data collection.
+Innovation and Entrepreneurship project Exam Assessment

+(ENG-IDE1) - 10 ECTS prerequisites

+A cross-sectoral semester project that aims to develop and document an across disciplinary innovation and entrepreneurship project based on primary data collection.
 Hand in 6 written assignments in English to be approved in WISEflow before deadline.
 Type of exam: Exam is based upon the IDE1-report submitted in WISEflow before deadline.
 The group presents their prototype/pretotype.
 The exam room can be customized by the group to support the presentation.
 The exam is in English.
 Group exam with individual assessment.
 Group presentation approx. 15 minutes followed by joint evaluation with joint discussion and individual question rounds for approx. 60 minutes per group including assessment.
 Individual grades are given based on an overall assessment of the submitted work as well as the individual's presentation during the exam.
-External assessment based on the Danish 7-point scale.
+External assessment.

 Tools allowed: All.

 Re-exam: Based on the submitted project, the examiner gives the student guidance on necessary improvements in relation to passing the exam (possibly, that a new project should be prepared).
 The students are informed about specific deadlines and details of the project work.
 Project groups are formed if possible.
 No further guidance is provided in the period leading up to submission.
 The project is assessed at an oral project exam.

+Electives - 15 ECTS in total Exam Assessment

+prerequisites

-Electives Exam prerequisites Assessment For further details see section 8
+For further details see section 8